ga-curriculum/firewalls-in-the-cloud-lab/use-cases-for-cloud-native-firewalls/README.md

   <span class="subhead">Use Cases for Cloud-Native Firewalls</span>
 </h1>

+**Learning objective:** By the end of this exercise, students will be able to identify specific use cases for cloud-native firewalls and understand how they can enhance security in cloud environments.

 ## Why use a cloud-native firewall?

 With a solid understanding of how cloud firewalls differ from on-premise solutions, your next task is to identify specific use cases where the unique characteristics of cloud-native firewalls provide clear advantages.